-Figure 8: Percentage of Youth Ages 18 to 21 in Extended Foster Care in 21 States, by Placement Type, State Fiscal Year 2017 under title IV-E of the Social Security Act.
+Note: Extended-care states are states (including the District of Columbia) that have been approved by the Department of Health and Human Services (HHS) to extend foster care to youth ages 18 to 21 under title IV-E of the Social Security Act.
 Figure excludes five states that reported point in time data that did not reflect their entire state fiscal year 2017, or data that were not reliable for the purposes of our analysis.
 These states are Arkansas, Connecticut, Illinois, Nebraska, and Texas.
 Data may include youth who moved in or out of these placements at any point during states' fiscal year 2017, or lived in these placements for only a portion of the fiscal year.
 In addition, data may include youth who were dually involved with child welfare and juvenile justice systems, if the state's child welfare agency had responsibility for these youth.
 Most states had a similar fiscal year calendar-July 1st to June 30th-with the exception of four states.
 Alabama, the District of Columbia, and Michigan's fiscal year began on October 1st and ended on September 30th.
-New York's fiscal year began April 1st and ended March 31st.
+New York's fiscal year began April 1st and ended March 31st aFoster family homes, relative or non-relative, can refer to placements in which youth lived with a licensed or unlicensed foster parent that the state considered a foster care living arrangement.
+This generally excludes youth in supervised independent living settings with former or current foster parents.